 Most Icelanders are owners.
 Only 20% of homes in Iceland are rented.
 Word of mouth is definitely the best way to find accommodation – as with many things in Iceland.
 Be sure to circulate the information to your contacts in Iceland, you will have more chance of finding an apartment

-To give you an idea of the prices, a room in an apartment in Reykjavík city center will cost between 60,000 and 90,000 ISK (between 500 and 700 euros), a large apartment with a room 180,000 ISK (1500 euros) and At least ISK 260,000 (2100 euros) for a two bedroom apartment.
+To give you an idea of the prices, a room in an apartment in Reykjavík city center will cost between 60,000 and 90,000 ISK.
+Somewhere between 500 and 700 euros.
+A large apartment with a room 180,000 ISK (1500 euros).
+And At least ISK 260,000 (2100 euros) for a two bedroom apartment.
 If you move further outside the city centre, the prices aren’t much cheaper, but the apartments are generally a bit larger.

 In Akureyri, the second city of Iceland, a studio will cost about 80,000 ISK (650 euros) and an apartment with two rooms at least 140,000 ISK (1100 euros).
 Prices are high in Iceland; If you have signed a contract of at least six months, you may well be entitled to housing assistance.
 Go to your town hall every year to renew the request for help.